-Matching accuracy for all question types started above chance for the first generation of imitations, b = 1.65 (0.14) log-odds, odds = 0.50, z = 11.58, p < 0.001, and decreased steadily over generations, b = -0.16 (0.04) log-odds, z = -3.72, p < 0.001.
-We tested whether this increase in matching difficulty was constant across the three types of questions or if some question types became more difficult at later generations than others.
+Matching accuracy for all question types was above chance for the first generation of imitations, b = 1.65 (0.14) log-odds, odds = 0.50, z = 11.58, p < 0.001, and decreased over generations, b = -0.16 (0.04) log-odds, z = -3.72, p < 0.001.
+We tested whether this increase in matching difficulty was constant across the three types of questions or if matching the imitations to the targets was more difficult for later imitations for some trial-types compared to others.
 The results are shown in Fig. 4B.
 Performance decreased over generations more rapidly for questions requiring a within-category distinction than for between-category questions, b = -0.08 (0.03) log-odds, z = -2.69, p = 0.007, suggesting that between-category information was more resistant to loss through transmission.
 An alternative explanation for this result is that the within-category match questions are simply more difficult because the sounds are more acoustically similar to one another than the between-category questions, and therefore, performance might be expected to drop off more rapidly with repeated imitations.
 However, performance also decreased for the easiest type of question where the correct answer was the actual seed generating the imitation (True seed questions; see Fig. 4A); the advantage of having the true seed among between-category distractors decreased over generations, b = -0.07 (0.02) log-odds, z = -2.77, p = 0.006.
-Combined, the observed increase in the "category advantage" (i.e., the advantage of having between-category distractors), along with a decrease in the "true seed advantage" (i.e., the advantage of having the actual seed among the choices), supports our hypothesis that repetition makes imitations more word-like in that they are more likely to be interpreted as category labels as opposed to imitations of specific environmental sounds.
+The observed increase in the "category advantage" (the advantage of having between-category distractors) combined with a decrease in the "true seed advantage" (the advantage of having the actual seed among the choices) shows that the changes induced by repeated imitation caused the imitations to lose some of properties that linked the earlier imitations to the specific sound that motivated them, while nevertheless preserving a more abstract category-based resembance.

-We next tested whether the same was true for transcriptions of imitations: Do the imitations, once transcribed, still retain a resemblance to the category of environment sounds that motivated them?
+We next tested whether the same was true for transcriptions of imitations: Is it possible to match the written transcription of the auditory sounds to the original environmental sounds?
 To test this, we selected a sample of the most frequent transcriptions of first and last generation imitations to use in a modified version of the "Guess the seed" game.
 Participants were given a novel word and had to guess the sound that was represented by the invented word.
-The distractors for all questions were between-category, i.e. True seed and Category match--but not Specific match--questions were tested with transcriptions.
+The distractors for all questions were between-category, i.e. True seed and Category match.
+Specific match questions were omitted.

-Participants were able to guess the correct meaning of a word that was transcribed from an imitation that had been repeated up to 8 times, b = 0.83 (0.13) log-odds, odds = -0.18, z = 6.46, p < 0.001 (Fig. 4C).
+Remarkably, participants were able to guess the correct meaning of a word that was transcribed from an imitation that had been repeated up to 8 times, b = 0.83 (0.13) log-odds, odds = -0.18, z = 6.46, p < 0.001 (Fig. 4C).
 This was true for True seed questions containing the actual seed generating the transcribed imitation, b = 0.75 (0.15) log-odds, odds = -0.28, z = 4.87, p < 0.001, and for Category match questions where participants had to associate transcriptions with a particular category of environmental sounds, b = 1.02 (0.16) log-odds, odds = 0.02, z = 6.39, p < 0.001.